-Clinical Applications of Next Generation Sequencing
+Clinical Interpretation of Variants from Next - Generation Sequencing

-Satellite of the ESHG meeting
+Event immediately prior to the ESHG meeting

 Scientific Programme Committee

 Calle Llull, 340, 08019 Barcelona, Spain

 300 metres from Selva de Mar metro station.
 2 minute walk to CCIB where ESHG will be held.